 Moreen Uwimbabazi (Makerere University).
-Maureen studies the nutritional ecology of female chimpanzees at Kanyawara and is a Leakey Foundation Baldwin Fellow.
+Moreen studies the nutritional ecology of female chimpanzees at Kanyawara and is a Leakey Foundation Baldwin Fellow.

 Erik Scully (Harvard University).
 Erik is interested in the dynamics of disease transmission within and between chimpanzee groups and the role of testosterone in male behavior.

 Pawel Fedurek (PhD, University of York, 2013).
 Male chimpanzee vocal interactions and social bonds.
 Currently a postdoctoral scholar at the Max Planck Institute for Evolutionary Anthropology studying vocal behavior in wild chimpanzees at Budongo, Uganda.